opendatateam/udata/docs/geopf.md

 }
 ```

-- A projection of the extras documented below.
+- A projection of the `geopf` metadata documented below.
 Does not depend on geopf connection status.
-- Two disjoint, unpaginated lists: `pushable` for formats in `GEOPF_PUSHABLE_FORMATS`, `offerings` for resources carrying a `geopf:offering:id`.
+- Two disjoint, unpaginated lists: `pushable` for formats in `GEOPF_PUSHABLE_FORMATS`, `offerings` for resources carrying a `resource.geopf.offering.id`.
 An offering is never pushable.
-- Every key is always present; an unwritten extra reads as `null`.
+- Every key is always present; an unset field reads as `null`.
 A `null` `status` means "never run"; `pending` is set at `202`, not at worker pickup.

 ## Push: data.gouv.fr → Géoplateforme